 Automated Templates allow users to bulk send documents in just a couple of clicks.
 And, thanks to automated variables, each document will be personalized to external guests.

-Creating an Automated Template
+Creating a new Automated Template with Excel

 - Click the '>' arrow beside "New Template"

-- Select Import > import your Word or PDF file
+- Import your Word file

 - Click 'Save'